 All run-off passes through a coalescing treatment device which combines small droplets of light liquids such as oil and diesel, allowing them to be trapped and removed, ensuring the oil content in the outflow is less than 5 mg/L.

 AUTO CLOSURE DEVICE (ACD)

-The ACD is engineered to be sensitive to changes in liquid density as a result of fuel, oil or diesel build-up.
+The ACD is engineered to be sensitive to changes in liquid density as a result of fuel, oil or diesel build-up in the oil storage chamber.
 In the event of a spill, the ACD shuts off the outlet and stops any further discharge, containing the spill on site and preventing any contamination of the stormwater system.

-An optional Oil Sensing Probe allows continual monitoring of hydrocarbon accumulation.
+In high-risk sites including petrol stations, the EPA requires an Oil Sensing Probe to monitor for a high accumulation of hydrocarbons.
 When the level reaches the predetermined depth, an alarm is triggered signalling that a spill has occurred or that the unit requires maintenance.

 SILT ALARM (OPTIONAL)

 A Silt Alarm Probe can be mounted inside the main chamber to give a fault signal when there is an excess build-up of silt and sludge.

 The EcoTreat range includes a Bypass Oil/Water Separator as well as the Full Retention device.
 More information on the collection of stormwater products is available in the brochure.